mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 exchange information in a private and authenticated way.

-It is expected that in-network functions are usually provided close to the client e.g. hosted by the access network provider.
+It is expected that in-network functions are usually provided close to the client, e.g. hosted by the access network provider.
 Having this direct relation between the endpoint and the network service is also necessary in order to discover the service, as the assumption is that a client knows how to address the proxy service and which service is offered (besides forwarding).
 Such a setup is especially valuable in access networks with challenging link environments such as satellite or cellular networks.
-While end-to-end functions need to be designed to handle all kind of network conditions, direct support from the network can help to optimize for the specific characteristics of the access network such as e.g. use of link-specific congestion control or local repair mechanisms.
+While end-to-end functions need to be designed to handle all kind of network conditions, direct support from the network can help to optimize for the specific characteristics of the access network such as use of link-specific congestion control or local repair mechanisms.

-Further, if not provided by the server directly, a network support function can also assist the client to adapt the traffic based on device characterics and capabilities or user preferences.
-Again, especially if the access network is constraint, this can benefit both, the network provider to save resources and the client to receive the desired service quicker or less impaired.
-Such a service could even be extended to include caching or pre-catching depending on the trust relationship between the client and the proxy.
+Further, if not provided by the server directly, a network support function can also assist the client to adapt the traffic based on device characteristics and capabilities or user preferences.
+Again, especially if the access network is constrained, this can benefit both, the network provider to save resources and the client to receive the desired service quicker or less impaired.
+Such a service could even be extended to include caching or pre-fetching depending on the trust relationship between the client and the proxy.

 Depending on the function provided, the proxy may need to access or alter the